 Buying credits certainly quickly increases the number of ads you can send.
 One credit is used to send your ad to one other member.

-Safelist sites also have varying numbers of members, from a few hundred to a few thousand.
+Safelist sites also have varying numbers of members, from a few hundred to a tens of thousands.
 There are larger sized memberships out there but they tend to be quite rare.

 Signing Up With A Safelist